Giving to Others While You Live: The Meaningful Impact of Gifting Today

 That being said, let’s look at how this actually works.

-You can enroll in health insurance during open enrollment, which generally runs from November 1st – December 15th.
+You can enroll in health insurance during open enrollment, which generally runs from November 1st to December 15th.
 This is for coverage starting January 1st of the following year.
 You also have the option to enroll during a special enrollment period.
 This is based upon major life events, such as a change in household or residence.

 During enrollment, you will fill out an application with basic personal information.
-Included with this application, you will give them your best estimate on what your income will be for the coming year.
+Included with this application, you will give them your best estimate of what your income will be for the coming year.
 The Marketplace uses your Modified Adjusted Gross Income – MAGI – to define “income.”

 What happens if your income isn’t exactly what I put on the application?